odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

 SETTINGS
 ========

-*zotero-api-key*
+zotero-api-key
 :   A Zotero API key.
-    You need to set an API key to fetch data from the Zotero Web API.
+    Has to be set to fetch data from the Zotero Web API.

-*zotero-bibliography*
+zotero-bibliography
 :   A filename.
 See **BIBLIOGRAPHY FILES** for details.

-*zotero-citekey-types*
+zotero-citekey-types
 :   A list of citation key types.
 See **CITATION KEY TYPES** for details.

-*zotero-connectors*
+zotero-connectors
 :   A list of one or more Zotero connectors:

     **Name** | **Connects to**